 Eeben Barlow, resigned as chairman from STTEP on 30 September 2020.
 Barlow continues to work as consultant and lecturer and his retirement seems very far away.

-Shi Heng Yi is a popular Shaolin Master whose teachings have had a major influence on Mad Nick's mindset in recent years.
+Shi Heng Yi, an extraordinary gentleman who is a popular Shaolin Master whose teachings have had a major influence on Mad Nick's mindset in recent years.
 Mad Nick was once quoted as saying, "The teachings of Shi Heng Yi became part of the foundation upon which I carry out my mission to serve freedom and justice."

 Shi Heng Yi was born in Germany to Asian parents.
 While growing up, he was drawn to martial arts.
 At the young age of 4, Shi was enrolled by his father at the nearby Shaolin Temple in Kaiserslautern.
 It was here, at the Shaolin Kung Fu School, that he began to practise Kung Fu and fell in love with the art, which also involved mental and physical training and behavioural development.
 Later, he was also drawn to Qi Gong and Shaolin Rou Quan.